vpaliy/ImageTransition/README.md

       Glide.with(this)
                     .load(resource)
                     .asBitmap()
-                    .thumbnail(0.2f)    //to make the loading of image faster .centerCrop()
+                    .centerCrop()
                     //to prevent the animation from shuddering, use the listener to track when the image is ready,
                     // otherwise you may start the animation when the resource hasn't been loaded yet